Skip to main content

 2. no-plan - If added, the Atmos Terraform Plan workflow will be skipped on commits to the Pull Request, and the Atmos Apply workflow will be skipped when the Pull Request is merged.

-1. apply - If added, the Atmos Terraform Drift Remediation workflow will be triggered for the given component and stack
+• apply - Triggers the Atmos Terraform Drift Remediation workflow for a specific component and stack

 Enabling or disabling components